 I remember that feeling when I started my first online business, which was an Amazon FBA E-commerce business.
 I started with no following and no customers, and it snowballed into a business that sold millions of dollars worth of trending private label products.

-5 Ways to Quickly Get Pinterest followers:
+How to Quickly Get Pinterest followers:

 Follow Your Competitor’s Followers – This simple hack will allow you to tap into an audience that has already shown interest in your niche.
 If they followed a competitor, then they may be interested in following you as well.

 Use a Pin Scheduler – Tailwind is a Pinterest approved tool that will automate the tedious task of pinning for you.
 It’s Tailwind insights feature will help you schedule pins based on optimal times your audience is online.
-Plus, you’ll be able to tap into Tailwind Tribes and truly expedite your Pinterest growth!
+Plus, you’ll be able to tap into Tailwind Communities and truly expedite your Pinterest growth!

-Best Affiliate Programs for Pinterest Marketing
+6. Join Affiliate Programs for Pinterest Marketing

 Below, I’ll break down the different types of affiliate programs to promote in your chosen niche.
 Choose one or a mix of these to promote on Pinterest.

-‘An affiliate network acts as an intermediary between publishes (affiliates) and merchant affiliate programs.
+‘An affiliate network acts as an intermediary between publishers (affiliates) and merchant affiliate programs.
 It allows website publishers to more easily find and participate in affiliate programs which are suitable for their website (and thus generate income from those programs), and allows websites offering affiliate programs (typically online merchants) to reach a larger audience by promoting their affiliate programs to all of the publishers participating in the affiliate network.’ – Wikipedia

 Examples of Affiliate Networks include: Shareasale, Cj Affiliate (formerly Commission Junction), Awin, and ClickBank.
 You’ll be able to find an endless amount of affiliate programs to promote using these networks.

-At the moment, I personally do not use affiliate networks to find programs to promote (that’s not to say I won’t be using these in the future).
+At the moment, I personally do not use affiliate networks to find programs to promote.
+That’s not to say I won’t be using these in the future.